MukeshAdhvaryu/ASP.NETCore.CQRS.Common/README.md

 [GoTo Index](#Index)

 ## WHAT?
-On one fine day, it dawned upon me that I need to explore a possibility of creating something which addresses the moving part of the minimal API device: Model.
+On one fine day, it dawned upon me that I need to explore a possibility of creating something which addresses the moving part of the minimal API design: Model.
 The goal I set was: to make a model centric project where everything which I will need: a DbContext, a repository, an exception middleware can be defined and controlled at the model level only.